DevMountain/Mastery-Demo-List/README.md

 ### Grading

-To pass something off write what you've passed off, the fil(e), and the line number(s) and send that to your mentor.
-They will then review your code and give you credit if you've earned it, or tell you what more they want to see to give you the competency.
+In order to pass something off you will need to send information to your mentor and have them review it.
+The information they need is the name of the competency, the file(s) involved, and the line number(s) where the code is they can find it quickly.
+The mentor reviewing your code will either pass you off on this competency or they will tell you what you need to improve to pass off the competency.

 ## The List

-### Required ( You need all of these )
+### Required ( You need all of these bullet-points)

 #### TOOLING

 * Student can use git to create, manage, and synchronize commits locally and remote

+#### HTML5
+* Student can render elements onto a web page.
+* Student can explain what web semantics are and can apply best practices in their HTML files.
+* Student can use HTML5 elements such as video, audio, etc.
+* Student can explain how doctypes change how a browser reads a file.
+* Student can provided meta data, such as title and description, for their website in the Head.
+* Student can run JavaScript on their websites using scripts.

 #### CSS